Blog

 • Log in, tap the chat icon, and you’re ready to go.

-If you already have the app but didn’t allow notifications when you first installed it, you can either turn them on in your phone’s settings, or delete the app, re-install it, and accept notifications when the pop-up appears.
+If you already have the app but didn’t allow notifications when you first installed it, log out and then log back in, and accept notifications when the prompt appears.

 Step 2: Turn chat on for your groups